How to Automate Social Media Posting with Python and Playwright

 Playwright gives you programmatic browser control over any social media platform — even ones without public APIs.
 Here's how to build a multi-account posting system that handles Instagram, TikTok, Facebook, and YouTube from a single Python script.

-Why Playwright Over Selenium
+Why Playwright Over Selenium?

 Installation